rcky844/knowledge-handbook/Biology/Botany/Photosynthesis/Photochemical reactions.md

-**Photochemical reactions**, also called **light reactions**, are reactions driven by light energy that take place in the thylakoids of chloroplasts in plants.
-It is the first stage of photosynthesis.
+**Photochemical reactions**, also called **light reactions**, are reactions driven by light energy that take place in the thylakoids of [[Chloroplast|chloroplasts]] in plants.
+It is the first stage of [[photosynthesis]].

-In the reaction, light energy is absorbed by chlorophyll and converted to chemical energy in the form of ATP and NADPH.
+In the reaction, light energy is absorbed by [[chlorophyll]] and converted to chemical energy in the form of ATP and NADPH.
 Water is split, releasing oxygen as a by-product.

 ##### Light absorption and electron transport
 ![[photosynthesis_photochem_s1.webp|360]]